 While a toxic employee can wreak havoc in any workplace, such a person can be especially damaging to a small business, where interactions are frequent and quarters close.
 Others on staff have difficulty escaping the negativity, and a small business leader who fails to address the problem may soon find everyone’s energy drained.

-Obviously, the best solution would be for small business owners not to hire toxic workers.
+The best solution would be for small business owners not to hire toxic workers in the first place.
 Warning signs during interviews may include talking negatively about former employers, blaming co-workers for problems, and failing to acknowledge the role of others in accomplishments.
 Speaking with references can be revealing; they may hint at attitude problems or provide lackluster answers that raise red flags.

 If you discover a toxic employee on your team, take action.
 While speaking up may be awkward, let this finding spur your courage: Research shows that good employees are 54 percent more likely to quit when they work with a toxic employee.
 Do you really want to risk losing valuable talent?